marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/blazor-web-apps-in-aspnet-core-8.md

 With these enhancements that are coming to ASP.NET Core 8, Blazor on the server will be fully integrated into ASP.NET Core - enabling mixed server-side rendered and interactive experiences for the future to come.

+.NET 8 will be officially released in November (2023).
+Following that there will be the 3-day long [.NET Conf](https://www.dotnetconf.net/) online event celebrating .NET 8.

-Check out the new "Blazor Web App" template in .NET 8 Previews or the upcoming RC 1.
+In the meantime, check out the new "Blazor Web App" template in .NET 8 Previews, or the upcoming RC 1 - will arrive in September.

-Ad follow the progress in the [ASP.NET Core repo](https://github.com/dotnet/aspnetcore) on GitHub.
+Follow the progress and discussions in the [ASP.NET Core repo](https://github.com/dotnet/aspnetcore) on GitHub.

 ## And let me know